Slugdge: History

 Slugdge was originally formed by friends Kevin Pearson and Matt Moss in 2012, as a response to the amount of sludge metal groups named after animals.
 Inspired by Akercocke, the group themed their songs around a fictional cosmic slug deity called "Mollusca".
 They released their first three albums, Born of Slime (2013), Gastronomicon (2014) and Dim & Slimeridden Kingdoms (2015) independently through Bandcamp (the latter two being featured by Stereogum's best of lists for their respective years), before signing to Willowtip Records in 2017.

 The band released their fourth album, Esoteric Malacology, on 2 March 2018 via Willowtip.
 The album was exclusively streamed via MetalSucks.net in the days leading up to the release.
 Shortly after the album's release, which topped Bandcamp's metal chart, the pair unveiled Matthew Lowe as the group's full-time bassist.
 Then, on 9 April 2018, the full lineup was completed by the arrival of Alan Cassidy of The Black Dahlia Murder on drums.
+At the end of the year, Esoteric Malacology was included by Sputnikmusic in its list of "the top 50 albums of 2018".